alexpichel/okb-gatsby/content/posts/2018-01-01--Building-Partnerships/index.md

 agencyid: "corvallis-pd"
 category: "Policing"
 tags:
-  - "homeless"
+  - "Homeless"
-  - "quality of life"
+  - "Quality of Life"
-  - "transients"
+  - "Transients"
 subTitle: "Partnerships were developed to increase resource referral for and communication with the homeless community and address the concerns associated with illegal camps."
 ---